Blog

 Teams that adopt ELEVATE through Poggle typically see measurable improvements within the first quarter.
 The patterns are consistent across organisations of different sizes and technology stacks.

-Reduced quality regressions.
-The Code Quality pillar tracks PR size, review depth, and churn rates.
-Teams that actively manage these metrics report fewer production incidents and less time spent on unplanned rework.
+- Fewer quality regressions (Code Quality).
+Tracking PR size, review depth, and churn leads to fewer production incidents and less unplanned rework.

-Sustained improvement.
-The most significant result is sustained improvement rather than temporary spikes.
-Because ELEVATE measures systemic practices rather than heroic individual effort, improvements tend to compound over time rather than regressing when attention shifts elsewhere.
+- Improvement that sticks.
+Because ELEVATE measures systemic practices rather than heroic individual effort, gains compound over time instead of regressing once attention shifts.

 ELEVATE versus other frameworks

 DORA measures four metrics (deployment frequency, lead time, change failure rate, mean time to recovery) focused on CI/CD pipeline health.
-ELEVATE includes these concepts within its Velocity and Resilience pillars but adds dimensions like collaboration, code quality, and individual growth that DORA doesn't address.
+ELEVATE includes these concepts within its Velocity & Throughput and Operational Resilience pillars but adds dimensions like collaboration, code quality, and individual growth that DORA doesn't address.

 SPACE (Satisfaction, Performance, Activity, Communication, Efficiency) is a research framework designed to understand developer productivity holistically.
 It's excellent for framing research questions but wasn't designed as a practical measurement system.
 ELEVATE is more prescriptive and tool-friendly.